Destiny 2: Black Armory DLC

 Weapons Designer

-While at VV I got heavily involved with the weapons balance team.
-Diving into the Destiny tools set, adjusting damage numbers, fleshing out the lore, and even naming some of the weapons!
-I got to be a designer just as much as the rest of the team.
-Since I was also a production intern I additionally took on running our team's various planning meetings, identifying external dependencies with our partners at Bungie, and planning out future sprints goals.
+While at VV, I was heavily involved with the weapons balance team.
+I dived into the Destiny toolset, adjusted damage numbers, fleshed out lore, and even named some of the weapons!
+I contributed as a designer alongside the rest of the team.
+As a production intern, I also took on running our team’s planning meetings, identifying external dependencies with our partners at Bungie, and planning future sprint goals.

-Below are just a few of the many awesome weapons I had a hand in creating.
-We had many meetings going over the lore behind each weapon, how the players should be acquiring them, and how the world of Destiny 2 should tie into the visuals of the weapon and the player’s experience using them.
+Below are just a few of the many awesome weapons I helped create.
+We held numerous meetings to discuss the lore behind each weapon, how players should acquire them, and how the world of Destiny 2 should influence the weapon’s visuals and the player’s experience using them.

 Production Intern

-Managed a team of 15 game devs and a team of 26 through 2 milestones on a DLC pack for Destiny 2.
+Managed a team of 15 game developers and an additional team of 26 through two milestones on a Destiny 2 DLC pack.

-Built and updated the product backlog and roadmaps, removed blockers for teams, and bug tracking.
+Built and maintained the product backlog and roadmaps, removed blockers, and tracked bugs.

-Assisted senior producers with task management, escalated risks/issues, and took meeting notes.
+Assisted senior producers with task management, escalated risks and issues, and documented meeting notes.

-Coordinated playtests updated production onboarding docs and organized project-wide sprint reviews.
+Coordinated playtests, updated production onboarding documents, and organized project-wide sprint reviews.

 My Internship Experience:

-Right after I graduated from Champlain College I had the great opportunity of working on the production team at Vicarious Visions (VV).
-At the time, VV was helping to develop the DLC content for Bungie’s Destiny 2.
-I started my VV journey on the team responsible for developing the weapons in the Destiny 2 Black Armory DLC.
-A lot of coordination needed to happen between our team at VV and the various teams at Bungie that we needed to work with.
-Some of my major responsibilities on the weapons team included: running the team's various planning meetings, identifying external dependencies with our partners at Bungie, removing blockers, taking meeting notes, and planning out future sprints.
+Right after graduating from Champlain College, I had the great opportunity to join the production team at Vicarious Visions (VV).
+At the time, VV was helping develop DLC content for Bungie’s Destiny 2.
+I began my journey on the team responsible for the weapons in the Destiny 2 Black Armory DLC.
+This role required significant coordination between our VV team and multiple teams at Bungie.

-Additionally, during the last month of my internship, I also got to join the open-world team and experience a totally different dynamic while still providing similar support via running stand-ups, tracking tasks, and coordinating sprint planning and launches.
-Where on the weapons team I found myself working with prop modelers, concept artists, VFX artists, sound designers, and UX designers– the open-world team was comprised of level designers, environment artists, narrative writers, and boss designers.
-The personalities were different, their needs were different, and my work on the team ended up being different too.
-I found the open world team revolved around playtests so we ended up structuring all of our sprints around the multiple playtests we would do each week.
-These playtest helped to ground the team's intangible results and helped focus our often tangential discussions.
+In the final month of my internship, I also joined the open-world team, gaining experience in a different dynamic while providing similar support through running stand-ups, tracking tasks, and coordinating sprint planning and launches.
+While the weapons team involved collaborating with prop modelers, concept artists, VFX artists, sound designers, and UX designers, the open-world team consisted of level designers, environment artists, narrative writers, and boss designers.
+The teams had different personalities, needs, and workflows, which meant my role adapted accordingly.

 On a final note, I want to touch on my experience of being an intern and my first AAA game development job.
 VV interviewed me on this very topic– which you can read here on their DeVV Diaries page.
 Below too are the questions they asked me and my responses.